Sakimotor/The-Silver-Parser/README.md

 # The-Silver-Parser

-A GUI tool made in Java to make translation of "The Silver Case" easier
+A GUI tool made in Java to make translation of "The Silver Case" easier.
+Right now, this tools supports any modern version of "The Silver Case", but not The 25Th Ward.

 ## How To Use